WencesVillegasMarset/aws-saa-c02-notes/README.md

 * enforces security standards
 * you can check it via UI, and API.

+## AWS AppSync

+Organizations choose to build APIs with GraphQL because it helps them develop applications faster, by giving front-end developers the ability to query multiple databases, microservices, and APIs with a single GraphQL endpoint.

+* You can also use AppSync with DynamoDB to make it easy for you to build collaborative apps that keep shared data updated in real time
+  * You just specify the data for your app with simple code statements and AWS AppSync manages everything needed to keep the app data updated in real time.
+* Adding **caches to improve performance**, **subscriptions to support real-time updates**, and **client-side data stores** that keep off-line clients in sync are just as easy.

+## AWS MobileHub

+* simplifies the process of **building, testing, and monitoring mobile applications** that make use of one or more AWS services.

 ## AWS Backups

+centralized backup service that makes it easy and cost-effective for you to backup your application data across AWS services in the AWS Cloud, helping you meet your business and regulatory backup compliance requirements.
+AWS Backup makes protecting your AWS storage volumes, databases, and file systems simple by providing a central place where you can configure and audit the AWS resources you want to backup, automate backup scheduling, set retention policies, and monitor all recent backup and restore activity.

 ## AWS Shield

 * network and transport layer protections
+* All AWS customers benefit from the automatic protections of AWS Shield Standard, at no additional charge.
+  * AWS Shield Standard defends against most common, frequently occurring network and transport layer DDoS attacks that target web sites or applications.
 * For higher levels of protection against attacks targeting your applications running on Amazon Elastic Compute Cloud (EC2), Elastic Load Balancing(ELB), Amazon CloudFront, and Amazon Route 53 resources, you can subscribe to AWS Shield Advanced.
   * AWS Shield Advanced provides additional detection and mitigation against large and sophisticated DDoS attacks, near real-time visibility into attacks, and integration with AWS WAF
   * 24x7 access to the AWS DDoS Response Team (DRT) and protection against DDoS related spikes in your Amazon Elastic Compute Cloud (EC2), Elastic Load Balancing(ELB), Amazon CloudFront, and Amazon Route 53 charges.